Tax Preparation Help

 5. You cannot take the exclusion or credit for adoption expenses in most instances.

-6. You cannot take the credit for higher education expenses (Hope and lifetime learning credits), or the deduction for student loan interest.
+6. You cannot take the credit for higher education expenses (Hope and lifetime learning credits), the deduction for student loan interest, or the deduction for tuition and qualified related expenses.

 7. You cannot exclude the interest from qualified savings bonds that you used for higher education expenses.